 In addition to removing all statutes of limitations for civil lawsuits related to child sexual abuse cases in the state, the measure also:

 These provisions signify a significant step forward in Maryland’s commitment to addressing child sexual abuse and supporting survivors in their journey toward healing and seeking legal redress.
+Survivors and their advocates came forward in a powerful video to express their support.

 For a free legal consultation, call,